-If you host your own website and are a developer or if you’re working with a developer, Square’s E-Commerce API is great option to streamline all your sales channels.
+If you host your own website and are a developer or if you’re working with a developer, Square’s Transactions API is great option to streamline all your sales channels.

 If you don’t have access to developer resources, Square’s App Marketplace offers a wide range of partner applications that work with Square.
 Build your website, manage your items across sales channels with ease.

-Square’s E-Commerce API is payment solution that allows you to accept credit and debit card payments from your own website.
-Connect your website to Square with an E-Commerce API application, and without ever leaving your website, customers can securely make online purchases.
+Square’s Transactions API is a payment solution that allows you to accept credit and debit card payments from your own website.
+Connect your website to Square with an eCommerce API application, and without ever leaving your website, customers can securely make online purchases.
 Payment processing is completed entirely through Square, so you’ll never need to handle sensitive payment card data.
 You can view your sales activity on your online Square dashboard, and deposits are sent to your linked bank account.

 What cards are accepted with Square’s API?

 You can use Square to accept payments from any cards with the Visa, Mastercard, American Express, Discover, JCB, or UnionPay logos.
 You can also accept any gift card or prepaid card with the same logos mentioned above, as long as the amount of the charge does not exceed the balance on the card.